commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 - Describe the software and parameters used.

 Raw  data is on a switchdrive [^12].
 Raw data files extension is converted in .mzML by proteowizard software [^13] and then processed with MzMine 2.53 software [^14].
 It allows us to filter pics and identify for example possible contaminants such as environmental pollution or plastic coming from lab furniture.
 Pics are centroiding and then isotopes are grouped.
 Then clean data is loaded on filezilla to have common access on the internet [^15].
-From filezilla data is loaded on GNPS (Global Natural Products Social Molecular Networking) with metadata file [^16].
+From filezilla data is loaded on GNPS (Global Natural Products Social Molecular Networking) with *metadata file*, *quant.csv* and *mgf files* [^16].
 We select to perform a feature networking (advance analysis tools) to quantify molecules and reduced molecule redundancy.
 We also used another software named cytoscape to visualise molecular networks [^17].

 1. [group_C_metadata.txt](https://github.com/commons-teaching/SBL.20004.2022_group_C_salvia/blob/main/GroupC_Metadata.txt)
 2. [group_C_quant.csv](https://github.com/commons-teaching/SBL.20004.2022_group_C_salvia/blob/main/group_C_quant.csv)
 3. [group_C.mgf](https://github.com/commons-teaching/SBL.20004.2022_group_C_salvia/blob/main/group_C.mgf)

 #### MzMine
 MzMine is a software used for the MS-data processing.
-A tutorial explains steps executed on our data : [Tutorial](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-mzmine2/).
+A tutorial describs steps executed on our data : [Tutorial](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-mzmine2/).

 #### GNPS (Global Natural Products Social Molecular Networking)